-Join Joseph Labrecque for an in-depth discussion in this video Exploring the button asset, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video Exploring the button asset, part of Flash Professional: HTML5 Canvas and WebGL.

 - When creating symbols in Flash Professional…targeting WebGL,…we actually cannot create a button symbol.…We can create movie clip and graphic symbols, however.…We want to employ something which looks like a button…for our ad to prompt the viewer to click.…If we look inside of our timeline,…we already have that available to us,…so let's have a look at it right now.…We want this to come in along with our titles…way over on 65, 66, something like that.…We're going to create a movie,…and we're going to right-click on here…and create a motion tween.…